VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/probability.md

 <--->

-Tossing a coin- if the coin is fair p and q both equal 1/2.
+Tossing a coin- if the coin is fair, p and q both equal 1/2.
 This is literally just a true/false question and the probability of a given answer.

 {{< /columns2 >}}